NoahGabbard/summer-chores/README.md

-# Summer Chores (Callback Version)
+# Summer Chores

-This project demonstrates how to manage asynchronous tasks in JavaScript using callbacks, often referred to as "callback hell."
+This project demonstrates how to manage asynchronous tasks in JavaScript using both callbacks and promises.
 The example simulates a sequence of summer chores, each taking a different amount of time to complete.

 ## Features

-- Simulates a series of summer chores using asynchronous functions and callbacks.
+- Simulates a series of summer chores using asynchronous functions.
+- Two implementations: one using callbacks ("callback hell") and one using Promises (with chaining).
 - Each chore logs progress to the console.
-- Demonstrates how callback nesting can lead to "callback hell."
+- Demonstrates how callback nesting can lead to "callback hell" and how Promises can improve code readability.
 - Each chore has a realistic simulated duration using `setTimeout`.

 ## Chores and Their Durations